monome-community/norns-community/README.md

 2. ./doc/index.md
 ```

+to ensure maximum resilience, please use [absolute urls](https://en.wikipedia.org/wiki/HTTP_location) in your docs.

 covers (aka screenshots) are individually cached from your repository in the below cascading sequence. simply add a screenshot to your project at any of the following locations:

 ```txt